Skip to Content

 Which SOC examination do I need?

-To determine the right SOC report for your organization, ask:
+To determine the right SOC examination and report for your organization, ask:

 Based on the answers to these questions, the following table will help you determine the SOC type you’ll need.